hillhao/PYNQ-project/README.md

 This project is my master project"Neural network Language model design based on PYNQ board".
 There are two interesting topices in this project: design FPGA with Python and deploy a Deep Neural Network model on an small embedded system.
-Bascially, The contents mainly include the usage of PYNQ board, Deep Neural Network design and training,FPGA accelerator desian, Python programming on FPGA.
+Bascially, The contents mainly include the usage of PYNQ board, Deep Neural Network design and training,FPGA accelerator design, Python programming on FPGA.
 The paper address is https://arxiv.org/abs/1710.10296 .